Note: Syllabus as of August 26, 2024.

 Learning Objectives:

 This course provides an introduction to American politics and government, especially at the national level but also in Mississippi, for undergraduate students who are more academically talented but who have no significant previous background in the subject.
 There is no required textbook for this course, because so much relevant material is available on-line free-of-charge, and because I myself have so many years of experience in the subject.
 Required readings are my on-line class notes.
 Optional recommended readings are listed on the syllabus.
-For students still desiring to follow along with a conventional textbook, one valuable textbook is: We the People, by Professor Thomas E. Patterson, 14th edition, 2022.
+For students still desiring to follow along with a conventional textbook, one valuable textbook is: We the People, by Professor Thomas E. Patterson, 15th edition, 2024.
 To meet the needs and interests of the academically talented students found in Honors classes, students take part in two more specialized projects than American Government students normally undertake.
 Those projects are: an oral and written book report on a relevant and valuable book, plus participation in a role-playing simulation of Senators on the Senate Judiciary Committee.
 Extensive course material will be available on my course website, whose address is listed above.
 This course website includes the text of the class lectures, which I recommend that you print out or save to your electronic device, and bring this text to class.

 By the end of the first week of class, you should have told me or e-mailed me with the name of the book that you wish to report on.
 After I confirm that it has not yet been taken, just purchase the book yourself, and start reading it.
 Hopefully, you can give a 5-10 minute oral report on the date shown in the syllabus, but we’re flexible on that.
 Also, let me know by the end of the second week who the Senator is whose role you wish to play.
 Finally, make a special note of the dates of each of the essay examinations and when the written book report is due.
+Also, make a note of when you should e-mail me your bill for the simulation, and when you should have hard copies of it for the class.

 READINGS: